 Finance and Money Matters

-Finance and Money Matters info is available on our student portal, iCity (University login required).
+Student Services info for current students is available on our student portal, iCity (University login is required).

 Finance is one of the key issues when deciding to take a higher education course.
 You may be feeling anxious about your finances and wondering how you will manage to pay your tuition fees, living expenses and all the costs associated with going to university.